askui/askui-example-android-parallel-devices/Readme.md

 ## Usage

-First we check if booth android devices are connected.
+First, we check if both android devices are connected.
 This should look like:

 ```bash
 $ adb devices
 emulator-5556 device product:sdk_google_phone_x86_64 model:Android_SDK_built_for_x86_64 device:generic_x86_64
 emulator-5554 device product:sdk_google_phone_x86 model:Android_SDK_built_for_x86 device:generic_x86
 ```

-Now we have to open for each AskUI Controller a terminal and start it on different ports.
+Now we have to open a terminal for each AskUI Controller and start it on different ports.

 ### Windows
 ```